alhajee/ckan/doc/contributing/python.rst

 Unicode handling
 ----------------
-CKAN strives to only use Unicode internally (via the ``unicode`` type) and to convert to/from ASCII at the interface to other systems and libraries if necessary.
+FMLD strives to only use Unicode internally (via the ``unicode`` type) and to convert to/from ASCII at the interface to other systems and libraries if necessary.

 .. seealso::

    :doc:`unicode`
-     Details on Unicode handling in CKAN
+     Details on Unicode handling in FMLD

 .. _docstrings: